nagbons/House-Price-Prediction-Project/README.md

 👉 https://house-price-prediction-project-iyjw.onrender.com

 ---

-## 📌 Project Overview
+## 🏠 Project Overview

-This project predicts house prices using supervised machine learning techniques.
+This project is a **machine learning-powered real estate price prediction system** designed to estimate house prices based on key property features.

-It includes feature engineering, model training, evaluation, and deployment as an interactive web app.
+It simulates a real-world data science product pipeline, from data preprocessing and feature engineering to model deployment as an interactive web application.

-The goal is to simulate a real-world **end-to-end Data Science product pipeline**.
+The goal is to assist users and stakeholders in making informed property valuation decisions.

 ---